Can Mindfulness Help Children’s Mental Health?

 There is evidence to suggest that, as a school-based intervention, mindfulness has a positive outcome on the wellbeing of the students by reducing anxiety and distress.
 This, in turn, also helps them perform better at school, including improving their behaviour (W Kuyken et al.)

-Here at St Peter’s mixed boarding school, Devon, children’s mental health is very important to us and mindfulness lessons take place!
+Here at St Peter’s, our private school in Devon, children’s mental health is very important to us and mindfulness lessons take place!
 Read on to find out more about how music benefits your children or benefits of team sport!

 Reference; W Kuyken et al, “Effectiveness of the Mindfulness in Schools Programme: non-randomised controlled feasibility study”, 2013.